This tutorial will show you how to:

 - Personally, I prefer looking for videos that have Closed Captions on them, as they tend to be of higher quality.
 Captions can also prove beneficial to your students.

-- Click on any videos that you wish to use.You should see a button that says ‘Share‘, this button allows you to copy the link to the video, or an embed code for the video (method 1, preferred).
+- Click on any videos that you wish to use.You should see a button that says ‘Share‘, this button allows you to copy the link to the video (method 2), or an embed code for the video (method 1, preferred).
 Copy either the link or the embed code.
-The Embed Code, is code that can make the video appear as though it is a native part of your assignment page (as opposed to a link), essentially “embedding” the video, complete with the video player and all related functions/features.
+The Embed Code is a code that can make the video appear as though it is a native part of your assignment page (as opposed to a link), essentially “embedding” the video, complete with the video player and all related functions/features.
 It allows students to access the material without leaving D2L.
 YouTube and some other video sites can also make the video appear embedded even if you choose just the link method.

-- Follow the instructions in the next part of this tutorial, to upload/embed the video into your D2L course.
+- Follow the instructions in the next part of this tutorial, to link/embed the video into your D2L course.

 Insert Videos into D2L

-You can upload/embed videos in D2L within Announcements, Discussions, Content, and other areas.
+You can upload/embed videos in D2L within Assignments, Announcements, Discussions, Content, and other areas.

-In general you can either link to the video, upload a video file (if you created it), or you can embed the video directly (I.E. if you are writing a discussion post, creating an announcement, or creating a file in content).
+In general you can either link to the video (method 2 below), upload a video file (if you created it), or you can embed the video (method 1 below).

 To do so, you can either use the ‘Insert Stuff‘ method, or the ‘Upload Video‘ method.